AdaCore/training_material/courses/fundamentals_of_ada/quiz/package_subprogram_completion/quiz.rst

 .. container:: animate

     A. Procedure One must have a body
-    B. Parameter P is :ada:`out` but not assigned
+    B. Parameter P is :ada:`out` but not assigned (legal but not a good idea)
     C. Redeclaration of Object_One
+    D. Correct